“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 25 x 25 inches

-The piece studies the transformation of Chintz after the ban of the fabric in the UK.
+The piece studies the transformation of Chintz after the ban on the fabric in the UK.
 Many artists and designers such as William Morris protested the industrial process that had replaced the role of the hand in the production of these fabrics.
 The Arts and Crafts movement began revitalizing these more intricate techniques however the clear ties to the original Chintz have been lost in history.
-This erasure must be acknowledged as this pattern continues to emerge in the contemporary world.
+This erasure is presented in the work through a comparison of the motifs that make evident this historical tie.

 Painting and Screen Print on Wood